jhanvi-29/Extracting_MSCOCO-Dataset/README.md

 jsonfile : person_keypoints_val2017.json
 num_keypoints : 6
 Here i am considering person as a class and considering all the annotations that have more than 6 keypoints as my data.
+And taking dataset of validation2017

 Images.py provides all the corresponding images from dataset folder that have num_keypoints > 6

+P.S: Kindly follow same procedure for train dataset